Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 ### DFI Interface

-The DFI (DDR PHY Interface) provides the connection to the LPDDR5 PHY:
+The DFI (DDR PHY Interface) provides the connection to the DDR PHY:

 #### Command Interface
 | Signal Name | Width | Description |